sohanshanbhag1502/chat-app/README.md

 # Chat App

-A simple chat app built on golang using socket programming.
+A simple chat app built on golang using socket programming with CLI.